Skip to main content

 1. Update your registration form right away if one of your contacts changes.
 If you need to make a contact change after the application window has closed, please email us, and we will assist you.

+This challenge aims to promote mental and behavioral well-being through non-clinical interventions / experiences.
 The Prebys Foundation defines "non-clinical" health services as interventions that do not involve direct medical treatment, diagnoses, or clinical procedures.
 Instead, these services focus on social drivers of health (SDoH), such as housing, food access, employment, education, transportation, safety, clean air and water, and as centered in this initiative, arts, culture, and nature.
 Non-clinical interventions aim to enhance overall quality of life and prevent health issues by addressing these broader determinants of health beyond traditional healthcare (Golden, 2023; Chatterjee, et al., 2018).

 Eligibility